jhui/jhui.github.io/_posts/2017-03-16-CNN-Convolutional-neural-network.markdown

 <img src="/assets/cnn/convolution_b1.png" style="border:none;width:70%">
 </div>

 The CNN above composes of 3 convolution layer.
 We start with a 32x32 pixel image with 3 channels (RGB).
-We apply a 3x4 filters and a 2x2 max pooling which covert the image to 16x16x4 feature maps.
+We apply a 3x4 filter and a 2x2 max pooling which convert the image to 16x16x4 feature maps.
 The following table walks through the filter and layer shape at each layer:
 <div class="imgcap">
 <img src="/assets/cnn/cnn_chanl.png" style="border:none">
 </div>

 ### Fully connected (FC) layers
 After using convolution layers to extract the spatial features of an image, we apply fully connected layers for the final classification.
-First we flatten the output of the convolution layers.
+First, we flatten the output of the convolution layers.
 For example, if the final features maps have a dimension of 4x4x512, we will flatten it to an array of 4096 elements.
 We apply 2 more hidden layers here before we perform the final classification.
 The techniques needed are no difference from a FC network in deep learning.

 <div class="imgcap">
 <img src="/assets/cnn/convolution_b2.png" style="border:none;width:50%">